 South Africa celebrates National Women’s Day on the 9th of August each year.
 This event commemorates the day when, in 1956, 20,000 women marched on the Union Buildings to protest restrictive apartheid legislation.
-Bloom Financial Services is proud to offer comprehensive and affordable health insurance for women in conjunction with Momentum’s Health4Me plan.
+Bloom is proud to offer comprehensive and affordable health insurance for women in conjunction with Momentum’s Health4Me plan.

 What is covered in terms of women’s health insurance?